lambdaxymox/lambdaxymox_website/content/01-example.md

 Now that we have the canonical perspective projection matrix and the canonical orthographic projection matrix, we can work out the canonical perspective matrix.
 The canonical perspective matrix maps from view space to projected space.
-Since the perspective projection transformation consists of a projection transformation multiplied by an orthographic transformation, we can get the perspective matrix by premultiplying {ref}`matrix_per_canonical` by {math}`(M^{C}_{orth})^{-1}` given by
+Since the perspective projection transformation consists of a projective transformation multiplied by an orthographic transformation, we can get the perspective matrix by premultiplying {ref}`matrix_per_canonical` by {math}`(M^{C}_{orth})^{-1}` given by